 ESX lets the user host as many virtual machines as required with just the server hardware, utilizing the server's potential to the fullest.
 However, as with all network devices, ESX hosts need constant monitoring and management.
 This calls for a dedicated ESX management tool for ESX host management in your network.

-Meet OpManager, the one-stop solution for all your ESX monitoring needs.
+Meet OpManager ESX SNMP monitor, the one-stop solution for all your ESX monitoring needs.
 Our extensive ESX host monitoring capabilities make sure you are fully aware of the status and performance of your host servers.
+This comprehensive ESX monitoring software enables you to,

-With OpManager's user-friendly interface, discovering all of the VMs under your ESX host becomes much easier!
-Just provide your ESX host's name/IP address, and OpManager automatically discovers all associated VMs and datastores under it.
+With OpManager's user-friendly interface, flexible discovery options for all of the VMs under your ESX host, and more, VMware ESX management becomes much easier!
+Just provide your ESX host's name/IP address, and the ESX SNMP monitoring capability automatically discovers all associated VMs and datastores under it.
 Even if you have different credentials configured across your VMs, you can discover the VMs and datastores in one click as long as you have those credentials pre-configured as credential profiles in OpManager.

-Once you're done discovering all your VMs and hosts, you can start to monitor ESX hosts and all their critical performance metrics right away.
+Once you're done discovering all your VMs and hosts using ESX SNMP monitoring, you can start to monitor ESX hosts and all their critical performance metrics right away.
 Each device (VM/host) has a dedicated Device Snapshot page that contains all vital information about your VM/host.
 In one glance, you can view all host-related information such as Device Summary, availability statistics, and VM details from the Device Snapshot summary, enabling you to perform VMware ESX host monitoring effortlessly.

 For VMware monitoring , OpManager uses the VMWare API to fetch performance and availability stats of virtual devices.
 Additionally, you can provide SNMP/WMI/CLI credentials to fetch in-depth statistics from your virtual device.
 The Graphs menu at the top of the page provides access to the graphs of important metrics such as CPU/Disk/Memory utilization and more detailed statistics.
 This serves as a quick ESX monitoring tool by helping you get an idea on the recent performance levels of your VMware ESX hosts.